aligent/cdk-constructs/packages/esbuild/README.md

 # ESbuild
+Esbuild is a module bundler and minifier for JavaScript and CSS.

+## Overview
 This repository provides a construct which runs the esbuild bundler for AWS through the ILocalBundling interface and allows AWS CDK's bundling process to use the esbuild tool to generate a bundled output

-## Overview

-## Usage and PrerenderFargateOptions
+## Usage and Default esbuild options
 ### `loglevels` (string)
 Options for the level of silence for esbuild warnings and/or error messages to the terminal